abinit/abipy/docs/postprocessing_howto.rst

 if the script requires a ``COMMAND`` argument.

 Get the description of a variable
 ---------------------------------

-The :ref:`abidoc.py` script provides a simplified interface to the Abinit documentation.
+The abidoc.py_ script provides a simplified interface to the Abinit documentation.

 Use::